 This is what the ‘Metro’ version in MapPoint 2013 looks like:

 Most of MapPoint’s main functions are available on these buttons.
 The left buttons let you create, open, and save a map.
 The pushpin button (gray square on the 2013 version) lets you select a pushpin symbol and to add a pushpin.
 Other buttons control routing, navigation, and data maps.

 The Advanced Toolbar is more sophisticated but only has three controls:

 The ‘Metro’ (MapPoint 2013) version is very similar:

 The ‘Type place or address‘ control on the left, lets you search for addresses and points of interest. next is the Zoom Bar.
 Use this to quickly change the map scale.
 Finally the ‘Road Map‘ drop-down box lets you select the type of base map that is displayed.

 Again, the ‘Metro’ (MapPoint 2013) version is similar, although it does not show black color selections very well:

 This is usually disabled by default, but it is strongly recommended that you enable it.
 MapPoint has a range of drawing and annotation options, but they are only available through this toolbar.
 Use this toolbar to draw lines, shapes, and text on the map.

 Finally there is the Location and scale.
-Although listed with the toolbars, Location and scale is the banner which appears across the top of the main map and it is not a true toolbar. :
+Although listed with the toolbars, Location and scale is the banner that appears across the top of the main map and it is not a true toolbar. :

-This consists of a scale bar (on the right) and a hierarchical text description of the current location (eg. Region, Country, State, City).
+This consists of a scale bar (on the right) and a hierarchical text description of the current location (e.g. Region, Country, State, City).
 You can quickly zoom to one of the listed areas in the text description by clicking on it.